Shobhit-pandey/homework/applied_degree/essay.rst

 Introduction
 ------------

+I love telling people that the reason I came to Oregon State Univerity was to create open source software.
+As soon as I was enrolled, I did everything in my power to get a job at Oregon State University's Open Source Lab.
+This led me to become a core contributor to the Ganeti Web Manager project at the OSUOSL.

+Knowing that Oregon State had such a strong interest in open source software made me excited to be a student here, but  when I learned that the university's interest in open source wasn't as strong as I realized, I was dismayed; Oregon State University doesn't have an open source degree.

-A degree in FOSS Development would provide me with the skills to communicate well with other cultures, resolve disputes quickly, and manage a small group of developers effectively.
+That is why I have created this plan for a Bachelor of Science in Free/Open Source Software Development.
+A degree which will provide me with the skills to communicate well with other cultures, quickly resolve disputes, and effectively manage a small group of developers.

 ----
 Body